 Cataract Surgery and Lens Replacement Options

 Once your cataract is removed, a new lens implant is inserted to replace it.
+Your lens implant choice will determine your vision after cataract surgery.
 There are many different types of intraocular lens implants (IOLs) to choose from.
 In addition, many people with clear lenses are opting for lens exchange to improve near and distance vision.
 Lens replacement is the most frequently performed surgery in the U.S. and one of the safest.
 You have three categories of lens implant to choose from.

 Correcting distance vision with a monofocal IOL

 A monofocal IOL is designed to provide clear distance vision.
-This means you will be able to see objects far away.
+This means, after cataract surgery, you will be able to see objects far away.
 However, you will need glasses for reading and any type of close detailed work.
 Monofocal IOLs have been the standard implant used for decades to help patients see after a cataract is removed.
 Millions of monofocal IOLs have been successfully implanted providing cataract patients with clear distance vision.

 Correcting distance vision and astigmatism